CivicKnowledge/census-bundles/census.gov/acs-p5ye2012-geoid/meta/documentation.md

 {about_summary}

-This bundle has a subset of the records, only the ones with that have summary levels of:
+The tables in this version of the census data includes only records that have these summary levels.

 * 20 Region
 * 30 Division